Spider-Man (2002 film): Home mediaSpider-Man was released on VHS and DVD on November 1, 2002, in North America and Australia, and on November 25, 2002, in the United Kingdom by Columbia TriStar Home Entertainment. It set a record for having the highest single-day DVD sales, surpassing Monsters, Inc. (2001) and selling over 7 million DVD copies on its first day of release. The film would hold this record for a year until it was taken by Finding Nemo in 2003. As of 2022, it has the single-day record for any live-action film. In just a few days, the DVD release sold more than 11 million copies. While the VHS release sold over 6.5 million copies, the DVD release went on to become one of the best-selling live-action DVD titles of all time with over 19.5 million copies being sold. This two-disc DVD release comes in separate widescreen (1.85:1 aspect ratio) and fullscreen (1.33:1 aspect ratio) versions. Bonus features include commentaries, promotional material, behind-the-scenes featurettes, and other information on both the film and the comic books that inspired it.

 In the United Kingdom, the film was watched by 700,000 viewers on subscription television channel Sky Movies 1 in 2004, making it the year's ninth most-watched film on subscription television.

 The film made its Blu-ray debut in 2007 as part of the Spider-Man Trilogy.
 Just three years later, it was released as a separate Blu-ray on November 16, 2010.
 This was followed by another release on July 5, 2011.
-Spider-Man was also included in the Spider-Man Legacy Collection, which includes 5 Spider-Man films in a 4K UHD Blu-ray collection, which was released on October 17, 2017.
+Spider-Man was also included in the Spider-Man Legacy Collection, which includes 5 Spider-Man films in a 4K Ultra HD Blu-ray collection, which was released on October 17, 2017.
+Raimi's Spider-Man trilogy was released on Disney+ on April 21, 2023.